Nancy Dahlstrom: Legislative career

 After losing the 2002 Republican primary against incumbent State Rep. Lisa Murkowski by 56 votes, Dahlstrom was appointed to the seat by Gov. Frank Murkowski (Lisa's father) when Lisa was appointed to succeed Frank in the U.S. Senate.
 She served as co-chair of the Armed Services Committee, vice-chair of the Judiciary Committee and the Legislative Budget & Audit Committee, and was a member of the Economic Development, Trade & Tourism Special Committee and the Energy Special Committee.
 She also served on the Environmental Conservation, Health & Social Services, Military & Veterans' Affairs and the Public Safety Finance Subcommittees, for the 26th Legislature.
 She spoke publicly while campaigning about reducing crime, both in her district and in the entire state of Alaska.
 She was elected back to the state house in 2018 but declined to be seated after accepting the position of Commissioner for the Department of Corrections.

 2024 U.S. House election

 Dahlstrom ran in the 2024 United States House of Representatives election in Alaska for Alaska's at-large congressional district against incumbent Democrat Mary Peltola and Republican Nick Begich III, endorsed by U.S. House Speaker Mike Johnson and former President Donald Trump.
 After placing third in the August primary election, Dahlstrom dropped out of the race.

 2026 Alaska gubernatorial election

 On May 5, 2025, Dahlstrom filed a letter of intent to run for governor with campaign regulators.
 This is the first step to participate in the 2026 Alaska gubernatorial campaign.
+On June 1, 2026, she withdrew from the race, citing a crowded field of candidates as her reason.